pgrobasillobre/pgrobasillobre/README.md

 ## 🌍 About Me

-I’m currently transitioning from academia to industry, seeking to apply my skills to solve real-world challenges in **drug discovery** and **molecular modeling**.
+I’m currently transitioning from academia to industry, seeking to apply my skills to solve real-world challenges in **drug discovery**, **molecular modeling**., and **materials science**.
+On the side, I’ve been exploring **investment strategies** and **quantitative finance** in the stock market — a fun way to apply my background in data analysis to a completely different domain.
-Long-term, I hope to return to my hometown, **A Coruña**, and contribute to its local tech and research ecosystem.

 <br>